Informal midi kimono inspired pale gold silk wedding dress

 lou 8 binding detail on kimono sleeve pale gold satin wedding dress bespoke

-Decorative top stitching around the sleeve bindings.
+Decorative top stitching around the sleeve bindings on the informal midi wedding dress.
 If this dress had been made to a higher budget these edges could have been invisibly hand stitched instead of machined but Lou opted to keep the costs down and the end result is still neat and beautiful!

 lou 7 wedding dress detail sash hand sewn to order